-Executive and Senior Leadership Experience Strategic Planning/Oversight Business Development Telecommunications and Technology Financial Expertise and Literacy Acquisitions and Integration Operations Manufacturing Public Company Board Experience Sales and Marketing Risk Management Governance
+Executive and Senio Leadership Experience Strategic Business D Planning/Oversight ness Development T Telecommunications and Technology International ancial Expertise and Literacy Acqui Integra gers, sitions, tion and titures Operations Manufacturing Public Company Boa Experience rd Sales and Marketing Risk Management Governance

 Process for Identifying and Evaluating Nominees.
 The process for identifying and evaluating nominees to the Board of Directors is initiated by identifying a slate of candidates who meet the criteria for selection as a nominee and have the specific qualities or skills being sought based on input from members of the Board and, if the Nominating and Corporate Governance Committee deems appropriate, a third-party search firm.
-Under our Governance Guidelines, when evaluating candidates for nomination as new directors, the Nominating and Corporate Governance Committee deems appropriate, will consider, and will ask any search firm that it engages to provide, a set of candidates that includes qualified women and individuals from historically underrepresented groups.
+Under our Governance Guidelines, when evaluating candidates for nomination as new directors, the Nominating and Corporate Governance Committee will consider, and will ask any search firm that it engages to provide, a set of candidates that includes qualified women and individuals from historically underrepresented groups.
 The Nominating and Corporate Governance Committee evaluates these candidates by reviewing the candidates' biographical information and qualifications and checking the candidates' references.
-One or more Nominating and Corporate Governance Committee nembers and other directors may interview the prospective nominees in person, by video or by telephone.
+One or more Nominating and Corporate Governance Committee members and other directors may interview the prospective nominees in person, by video or by telephone.
 After completing the evaluation, the Nominating and Corporate Governance Committee makes a recommendation to the full Board of the nominees to be presented for the approval of the shareholders or for election to fill a vacancy.